giovannabbottino/notebook/_docs/data_structure/hash.md

 }
 ```

-Our hash table will be a [list]({{site.baseurl}}/list) of Nodes and need to store it size and capacity.
-Also, we are going to use a constant value CAPACITY not only here but in all code.
+We are going to build our hash table using a [list]({{site.baseurl}}/list) of Nodes, to accomplish that we will need to store its size and capacity.
+Also, we are going to use a constant value CAPACITY, that we will be using on our entire code.

 ```c
 #define CAPACITY 10